JackyFWong/platformer-input/README.md

 ```
 If more than one pair of `dur` and `key` are added in the same `cmd`, they will be executed
 all at once, being de-pressed according to their number of frames respectively.

+`num` gives the number of times to execute the given list of keys.

 #### Credits
 Jacky Wong, Kaleb Chestnut